arshadlab/time_charting_with_perf/README.md

 #### Remove Probes
-Once established, probes will remain created (but not active) until a system reboot or a change in the related binary file.
-It's important to note that these probes don't consume any CPU resources unless they're triggered by the perf record command.
-However, if you wish to eliminate the probes when they've served their purpose, it's highly recommended to do so.
-Here's the command you'll need for probe removal.
+Once established, probes remain created (though inactive) until the system is rebooted or the associated binary is modified.
+It’s important to note that these probes do not consume any CPU resources unless they are actively used by a perf record session.
+However, if the probes are no longer needed, it’s a good practice to remove them to keep the environment clean and avoid potential conflicts.
+The following command can be used to remove all probes:
 ```
 ./scripts/remove_all_probes.sh
 ```

 ## Troubleshoot
-If there are an excessive number of trace samples, loading the .html file in the browser might become problematic.
-In such situations, you have two options: either reduce the number of trace probes or decrease the capture duration to reduce the overall size of the captured samples.
+If the number of trace samples becomes too large, loading the generated .html file in a browser may become difficult or unresponsive.
+In such cases, there are two practical options: either reduce the number of active trace probes or shorten the capture duration to limit the volume of collected data.

-Probe names have a length limit.
-If you encounter issues while setting probes, try reducing the length of the probe names in the .csv file.
+Additionally, probe names have a length restriction.
+If issues arise while setting probes, it may help to shorten the probe names defined in the .csv file to ensure compatibility.